tahiry-dev/favorite_quotes/README.md

 Navigate through the local folder where you want to clone the repository and run<br>
 `git clone https://github.com/tahiry-dev/favorite_quotes.git`.
 It will clone the repo to your local folder.<br>
 **Step 2**<br>
-get inside the local folder where you cloned the repository **Step 3**<br>
+get inside the local folder where you cloned the repository<br>
+**Step 3**<br>
 Run `npm install` to install the npm packages from the `package.json` file.<br>
 **Step 4**<br>